It's Just A Matter Of Balance

 Kevin starts off his book with an amputation.
 It is a very accurate description of a young man who has a below-knee amputation.
 His anxiety, fear, and feelings of helplessness predominate in the first part of the book.
 He slowly begins to understand that he needs to have a close relationship and articulate how his prosthesis needs to be adjusted.
 It is the journey from terrified consumer to professional that makes this so fascinating.

 It's just a matter of balance.
 The subtitle is "you can't put a straight leg on a crooked man." is puzzling at first.
 Fortunately, the author has a good sense of humor.
 His optimism fires up his passion for making the prosthesis fit accurately and adequately allowing him to make the correct decisions when facing such a life-changing event.
 As he learns more and more about his prosthesis, he becomes more confident that he wants to help others get back on their feet.
 Life is just a matter of balance becomes his lifelong motto.
 His personal story is an inspiration to us all.
 As someone who has gone through similar trials, I relate to his recovery and perception of life.
 I am very proud of him not just for his book but for how he has conducted his life.

 It's Just a Matter of Balance

 You will enjoy this book immensely.
-Almost every amputee will, at some point, wished the author was their prosthesis maker.
+Almost every Amputee will, at some point, wish the author was their prosthesis maker.
 It clearly shows how meaningful your relationship with him is.
 No wonder it has been recommended reading by the American Academy of Orthotists & Prosthetists.